Click to list all articles in this topic

 Further to the problem that we have outgrown our venue at Grayshott Pottery, as an alternative for the next Friends evening the Grayshott Social Club have agreed that the meeting can be held there.
 Stephen Penny has kindly agreed to come along and give a talk on the history of the Village Hall.
 The meeting will take place on Thursday November 7th.
 Neil Jaques and myself went along to the club recently to give a similar illustrated talk on the history of shops in Grayshott, as at our last Friends evening, to the Buy in Grayshott organisation.
 The room available gives us much more space with individual tables etc. Refreshments will be as previous, there will also be the opportunity to make use of the bar.
 I hope this will prove to be a suitable new venue for our meetings.
 Final details to follow next time.

 John Hill is continuing with his project which he is undertaking in connection with the Archive.
 This is in connection with the 100th anniversary of the commencement of the First World War next year.
 John is researching all the names that appear on the village war memorial and associated material that goes with this and it is hoped that some kind of publication can be produced.

 Continues with a good number of visits being made.
 More interesting ‘Photos of the Month’ to follow.

-Don’t forget there is always a good selection of local history titles available including “The History of Grayshott Fire Station 1906 – 2007”; “Grayshott, a Hampshire Village” and a good selection of other new titles about walks in the district from Jo Smith.
-All are stocked at the Pottery and Grayshott Bookshop.
+Don’t forget there is always a good selection of local history titles available including “The History of Grayshott Fire Station 1906 – 2007” ; “Grayshott, a Hampshire Village” and a good selection of other new titles about walks in the district from Jo.
+Smith who of course is adding new titles.
+All are stocked at Grayshott Pottery.